 This snow beast on Hoth was genuinely scary when it made its appearance in The Empire Strikes Back, but mostly because we never really saw it.
 With just a few quick shots that gave us hints about its power and size, the wampa existed mostly off-screen and in our imaginations.
 Coupled with a suspenseful music score, this Hitchcock-eques film technique worked perfectly.
 Luke Skywalker struggles to escape his icy bonds, his expression of fear all we need to see as the wampa looms closer.

-In the re-release of the Original Trilogy (and better special effects available) Lucasfilm decided to add a few shots and actually show us the wampa.
+In the re-release of the Original Trilogy (and with better special effects available) Lucasfilm decided to add a few shots and actually show us the wampa.
 Okay, it’s cool to see it, but the dramatic tension of the scene was diminished.

 Return of the Jedi upped the ante on monstrous creatures for Luke Skywalker to face down, and the rancor was introduced in a similar way.
 Our first exposure to it is nothing more than desperate screams and terrifying roars from below.
 But the good news is, when we finally see the rancor, the scene was built to send chills down our spines.
 This creature is huge, with big teeth and enormous claws, and the bones strewn about its lair give evidence to the fate of its victims.